 The Pennsylvania State Police was created by an act of the legislation which was signed into law by Governor Samuel W. Pennypacker on May 2, 1905.
 It was the first uniformed police organization of its kind in the United States.

-Today, the authorized complement of the Pennsylvania State Police is 4,719 sworn members.
-In addition, over 1,850 civilians serve in a variety of roles throughout the Department.
+Today, the authorized complement of the Pennsylvania State Police is 4,740 sworn members.
+More than 1,850 civilians serve in a variety of roles throughout the department.

 Commission on Accreditation for Law Enforcement Agencies (CALEA)